 It's quite common on Tumblr for fans to take clips from the show (that involve notable movement) and sync them up to popular songs or pieces of music.
 Usually the first shot of Wander in the opening, where he's walking with changing backgrounds.
 This meme even resulted in an official Wander over Yonder promo set to Quest to the Hall of the Mountain King

-Private Westley from 'The Little Guy' is also extremely popular despite only being in one episode (aside from one cameo in the first season finale.)
+Private Westley from 'The Little Guy' is extremely popular despite only being in one episode (aside from one cameo in the first season finale.)

 Beeza from 'The Ball'